 Inclusive environments also help to prepare all today’s children for life as tomorrow’s adults, enabling adults with Down syndrome to live, work and join-in, with confidence and independence, fully included in society alongside their friends and peers.

-On World Down Syndrome Day, 21 March, join us to encourage children and adults with Down syndrome to say “My Voice, My Community” and get the world talking about the benefits for everyone of inclusive environments.
+On World Down Syndrome Day, 21 March, join us to encourage children and adults with Down syndrome to share “What i bring to my community” and get the world talking about the benefits for everyone of inclusive environments.

 if you are a school, download our school information sheet.

 If you are a nursery, download our nursery information sheet.